Shield Icon 100% satisfaction guarantee

 In Diamond and above, the bottleneck is rarely ignorance; it's repetition.
 Players often know the correct play but lose to a single recurring flaw, like an autopilot fight or a greedy reset.
 Success at this level requires stripping away the bad habits that develop when you think you've "solved" the game.
 Consistency is the only metric that matters when everyone on the map has the same technical knowledge.

 Game design in 2026 has shifted to reward this fundamental discipline.
-League of Legends Patch 26.13, for instance, targeted overtuned champion combos by removing the Stattik Shiv interaction from Senna and halving her soul drop rate.
+League of Legends Patch 26.13, for instance, targeted overtuned champion combos by removing the Statikk Shiv interaction from Senna and halving her soul drop rate.
 These changes force players to rely on core skills like lane CS and objective setup rather than champion-specific power spikes.

 You don't need a broader vocabulary of concepts; you need a tighter execution of the ones you already have.
 Identify the one mistake polluting your loop and remove it.
 Your hands are likely fine - it's the repetition of the error that is holding you back.